 Activities and services of the Faculty Ombuds Office continue to provide a benefit to CCU faculty and to exercise fairness, respect, integrity and confidentiality.
-The 2015 Ombuds Faculty survey confirms the satisfaction of faculty contacts to the office and its programs.
-Several faculty members used the office for informal exit interviews which continue to validate the campus issues and concerns raised among faculty.
+The 2016 Ombuds Faculty Survey confirms the satisfaction of faculty contacts to the office and its programs.
 Faculty contacts to the Ombuds Office expressing concerns over evaluative relationships and colleague interactions continue to be areas of strong and frequent conflict.
 Monitoring related campus climate issues from employees' viewpoints should be measured regularly through reliable surveys and other methods.

-Serving as faculty ombuds for seven years, I am appreciative of the support from the Faculty Senate Executive Committee and the Provost in making ombuds services available to all faculty.
+Serving as faculty ombuds during my first year, I am appreciative of the support from the Faculty Senate Executive Committee and the Provost in making ombuds services available to all faculty.
 It is my sincere hope that the office's services will be sustained, utilized, and expanded based on the needs of the faculty and that the staff of CCU will be given the benefit of a staff ombuds - and eventually CCU students to have a student ombuds.
 With this comprehensive model, evident at many academic institutions, the CCU community will gain the advantages of ombuds services and extend service equitably to all of its members.

-Appendix A to Faculty Ombuds Report, 2015: Faculty Ombuds Online Survey, Spring 2015 (Responses without comments)
+Appendix A to Faculty Ombuds Report, 2016: Faculty Ombuds Online Survey, Spring 2016 (Responses without comments)

-Faculty Ombuds
+Faculty Ombuds Spring 2016 N=143

-Spring 2015 N=114